-- 1. The Level III appeal shall be in writing to the Vice-President of Student Affairs with a copy to the President. - 2.
-The Vice-President of Student Affairs shall, within five (5) working days after receipt of the appeal, schedule a meeting of the University Hearing Board, which will, if practical, be held within ten (10) working days.
+- 1. The Level III appeal shall be in writing to the Vice President of Student Affairs (VPSA) with a copy to the President. - 2.
+The VPSA shall, within five (5) working days after receipt of the appeal, schedule a meeting of the University Hearing Board, which will, if practical, be held within ten (10) working days.
 The University Hearing Board shall review all documents related to the grievance and the history of related grievances and policies. - 3.
-The University Hearing Board and the Vice-President of Student Affairs shall formulate a recommendation to the President in cases of suspension and expulsion. - 4.
-The President shall render a written decision via the Vice-President of Student Affairs within five (5) working days of the receipt of the recommendation.
-Copies of the President's decision will go to the griever, the Dean of Students, and the division where the grievance arose. - 5.
-If the student fails to meet the time requirements as set forth herein, the grievance shall be considered waived unless the Vice-President of Student Affairs shall find just cause for the delay and reinstate the grievance.
+The University Hearing Board and the VPSA shall formulate a recommendation to the President in cases of suspension and expulsion.

+- 4. The President shall render a written decision via the VPSA within five (5) working days of receiving the recommendation.
+Copies of the President's decision will go to the griever, the and the division where the grievance arose. - 5.
+If the student fails to meet the time requirements as set forth herein, the grievance shall be considered waived unless the VPSA shall find just cause for the delay and reinstate the grievance.
 Nothing in this section shall prevent the student from filing a new grievance if the condition, which gave rise to the initial grievance, reoccurs. - 6.
-If a university official fails to meet the time requirements for a response as set forth herein; the student may proceed immediately to the next Level of the Grievance Procedure.
+If a University official fails to meet the time requirements for a response as set forth herein; the student may proceed immediately to the next Level of the Grievance Procedure.